couchbaselabs/agent-catalog-example/travel_agent/README.md

    vi .env
    ```

-For the remainder of the commands in this README, we assume the current working directory is `examples/travel_agent`.
+For the remainder of the commands in this README, we assume the current working directory is `travel_agent`.

 ### Couchbase Setup
 Now, we need some data in Couchbase!